RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/data.md

 <!-- TODO link to store utils -->
 <!-- TODO Example for Action / reducer / selectors -->

-Recently, REGARDS UI developpers have been adding all backend related clients in this module.
+Recently, REGARDS UI developers have been adding all backend related clients in this module.
 Thus that is currently considered as the good practice.
 However, some legacy actions/reducer/selectors working with server can still be encountered in other modules.

 Note: Client module also holds front-end only actions/reudcer/selectors, that are not performing any network request, for the specific cases of complex components and modules that need to share a state through Redux store.